PhilipYip1988/python-tutorials/004_python_fundamental_datatypes/readme.md

 ![img_146](./images/img_146.png)

-Notice that the method has ```( )```.
-This indicates that the method is under the hood calling a Python function.
-The purpose of the ```( )``` in a function call is to supply input arguments.
+Notice once again that the method is called using ```( )```.
 Many methods do not require input arguments as they are acting internally upon the attributes of the object they are called from.
+In this case the attributes of the instance that were defined in the ```Banana``` class or provided during inilization of the ```banana``` instance.

-Multiple objects can be constructed from a common class.
-For example:
+Multiple objects can be constructed from a common class, in the same way that multiple cars can be constructed from a common blueprint.
+In the case of the ```Banana``` class:

 ```
 banana_2 = Banana()